UPDATED APRIL 9, 2026

 - Emerging and upcoming trends/tech.

-A lot of businesses struggle with this one.
+This can be a struggle.
 Because being impartial means you sometimes have to point out the downsides of your own product — or say why a different solution might be more suitable.

 And that seems counter-intuitive, because you should always be promoting your own stuff, right?